 Furthermore, many more viruses were found at the start such as foot and mouth disease virus and yellow fever virus.
 After approximately 30 years, Rivers listed about three dozen diseases that were thought to be caused by viruses.
 At this time, mainly eukaryotic viruses were grouped, essentially based on visual symptoms of ailments and their modes of transmission.

 The history of virology can surprise you.
-Get more than you bargained for from top professionals by availing of virology assignment help at ‘My Assignment Services’.
+Get more than you bargained for from top professionals by availing of virology assignment help through guided sessions at ‘My Assignment Services’.

 This classification as mentioned above predated any formal virus taxonomy but may still be regarded as its first phase.
 Subsequently, in the late 1930s, with the development of the electron microscope, viruses, and in particular bacteriophages were recognized as particles.
 Not long after this development, nucleic acid and proteins were firmly established as a small animal and plant viruses’ components.

 Did you know about the different phases involved in the development of virology?
 Think how much more you can get from professionals in the field!
-Avail of top virology assignment help experts at ‘My Assignment Services’.
+Avail of top virology assignment help through guided sessions experts at ‘My Assignment Services’.

 The perusal of cultured cells for the in vitro propagation of eukaryotic viruses aided in accelerating the speed of virus discovery and the requirement for the classification and name groups of viruses became even greater.
 The emphasis shifted on a classification based upon virion morphology, the biology, and genetics of viruses along with the physico-chemical characteristics of the components of viruses.
 This might be called the second phase of virus classification.